-Barlow, Roger and Kolano, Anna (2014) A Precise Beam Dynamics Model of the PSI Injector 2 to Estimate the Intensity Limit.
+University of Huddersfield Repository Kolano, Anna and Barlow, Roger A precise beam dynamics model of the PSI injector 2 to estimate the intensity limit Original Citation Kolano, Anna and Barlow, Roger (2014) A precise beam dynamics model of the PSI injector 2 to estimate the intensity limit.
 In: Proceedings of the 5th International Particle Accelerator Conference.
 IPAC 2014 .
-JACoW, Dresden, Germany, p.
-1630.

-This version is available at http://eprints.hud.ac.uk/id/eprint/21090/

-The University Repository is a digital collection of the research output of the University, available on Open Access.
+JACoW, Dresden, Germany, pp. 1630-1631.
+ISBN 978-3-95450-132-8 This version is available at https://eprints.hud.ac.uk/id/eprint/22761/ The University Repository is a digital collection of the research output of the University, available on Open Access.
 Copyright and Moral Rights for the items on this site are retained by the individual author and/or other copyright owners.
-Users may access full items free of charge; copies of full text items generally can be reproduced, displayed or performed and given to third parties in any format or medium for personal research or study, educational or not-for-profit purposes without prior permission or charge, provided:

-- The authors, title and full bibliographic details is credited in any copy; - A hyperlink and/or URL is included for the original metadata page; and - The content is not changed in any way.
+Users may access full items free of charge; copies of full text items generally can be reproduced, displayed or performed and given to third parties in any format or medium for personal research or study, educational or not-for-profit purposes without prior permission or charge, provided: - The authors, title and full bibliographic details is credited in any copy; - A hyperlink and/or URL is included for the original metadata page; and - The content is not changed in any way.